Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 Get the guide sent to me as a PDF

-1. Introduction: What is demand forecasting, and how is it done?
+1. What is demand forecasting, and how is it done?

-Demand forecasting is, in essence, developing the best possible understanding of future demand.
-In practice, this means analyzing the impact of a range of variables that affect demand—from historical demand patterns to internal business decisions and external factors—to increase the accuracy of these predictions.
+Demand forecasting is the process of evaluating key variables — like historical demand patterns, internal business decisions, and external factors — to accurately predict future demand.
 Accurate demand forecasts can be leveraged throughout your supply chain to improve decision-making and outcomes in functions such as store and distribution center replenishment, capacity planning, and resource planning.

-Demand forecasts can be developed on different levels of granularity—monthly, weekly, daily, or even hourly—to support various planning processes and business decisions, but highly granular forecasts are always extremely valuable.
+Varying types of demand forecasts can be developed at different levels of granularity—monthly, weekly, daily, or even hourly—to support planning processes and business decisions, but highly granular forecasts are always extremely valuable.
 The benefits of a granular forecast are apparent when thinking of fresh food products whose short shelf lives sometimes call for intra-day forecasts at the product-location level to prevent spoilage.

 For CPG companies, detailed forecasts allow planners to model the effects on demand based on sales or promotional information.
 Another critical benefit of granular forecasting lies in its ability to enable a manufacturer to aggregate data on products that share a particular raw material and create a forecast that will reveal the actual amount of materials needed to produce each product, helping them to reduce costs by optimizing bulk purchasing and reducing the number of shipments required.
 Additionally, modeling can help optimize production capacity.